It was 2003. Shopping online was just becoming popular thanks to the growth of the Internet and its two premier marketplaces – Amazon and eBay.

 “Working in customer service put me in good stead to build a good online company as I understand the difference it makes to online buyers.
 We make customer service a priority.”

-After seeing the benefits of using xSellco’s repricing and feedback solutions, Karl decided to try out a third product – eCommerce help desk xSellco Fusion.
+After seeing the benefits of using xSellco’s repricing and feedback solutions, Karl decided to try out a third product – xSellco’s eCommerce help desk solution.

-“I had been using xSellco Price Manager and High5 for a number of months when I saw xSellco’s eCommerce help desk, xSellco Fusion.
+“I had been using xSellco’s Repricer and Feedback for a number of months when I saw xSellco’s eCommerce help desk, eDesk.
 I thought that would be of interest to our Customer Service Manager.”

-Karl’s team saw the benefits of xSellco Fusion immediately.
+Karl’s team saw the benefits of eDesk immediately.

 “We did the 14-day trial and as soon as we finished it, our Customer Service Manager said that it was something we needed to have.”